-- 1. The Commission shall hold a regular annual session.
-Before the end of each regular annual session, the Commission shall, if possible, decide on the date of commencement and the approximate duration of the next regular annual session. - 2.
-The Executive Director shall notify the members of the Commission, each territory referred to in article 43 of the Convention, and observers referred to in rule 35, of the date and place and provisional agenda of the session as early as possible but at least ninety days in advance of the opening of a regular annual session. - 3.
-In exceptional circumstances, the Commission may hold special sessions in accordance with this paragraph.
+- The Commission shall hold a regular annual session.
+Before the end of each 1. regular annual session, the Commission shall, if possible, decide on the date of commencement and the approximate duration of the next regular annual session.
+All meetings of the Commission and its subsidiary bodies shall be held within no more than two sessions per year, unless the Commission decides otherwise. - The Executive Director shall notify the members of the Commission, each territory referred to in article 43 of the Convention, and observers referred to in rule 35, of the date and place and provisional agenda of the session as early as possible but at least ninety days in advance of the opening of a regular annual session. - In exceptional circumstances, the Commission may hold special sessions in accordance with this paragraph.
 Any member of the Commission may request the Executive Director to convene a special session of the Commission.
 The Executive Director shall immediately inform the other members of the Commission of the request and inquire whether they concur with it.
-If within thirty days of the date of communication by the Executive Director a majority of the members of the Commission concur in the request, a special session of the Commission shall be convened by the Executive Director and it shall meet no earlier than thirty
+If within thirty days of the date of communication by the Executive Director a

-&lt;sup>1 In these rules, unless otherwise stated, 'regular annual session' means the annual meeting of the Commission specified in article 9, paragraph 3 of the Convention.
+In these rules, unless otherwise stated, 'regular annual session' means the annual meeting of the Commission specified in article 9, paragraph 3 of the Convention.